 Kratzmüller and Kaizik have also created a schedule of talks around art politics and science to accompany the project: „What does all this have to do with us?“ They are convinced in the face of the political crisis: „How do you stop populists?
 These are questions that the Greeks have dealt with.
 And the theatre was the place to answer these questions.“

-A glimpse into the program of the Bluatschwitz black box Theatre in 2020 The theatre was founded by Ines Kratzmüller and her husband Jürgen Kaizik.
-Season 2020 is starting with the Sophocles Triology: Children of Oedipus, Antigone and The secret of the sphinx.
+A glimpse into the program of the Bluatschwitz black box Theatre in 2021 The theatre was founded by Ines Kratzmüller and her husband Jürgen Kaizik.
+Season 2020 is starting with the Sophocles Triology: Oedipus/today, Antigone and The secret of the sphinx.